zedwards1/final_poc/README.md

-# Sample Node.js application
+# Simple React and NodeJS application with Postgres DB.

-This repository is a sample Node.js application for Docker's documentation.